facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Is that a proper behaviour?
 That's the question that backs the not yet accepted [proposal to forbid constants overriding](https://github.com/phpstan/phpstan-strict-rules/issues/37) via [PHPStan](https://phpstan.org).
 It depends on what kind of approach to programming you have.
-It's not in question that constants shouldn't be allowed to change, it's a matter of safety, we said.
-But maybe you could see this PHP feature like a curious implementation of [OTP (one-time programmability)](https://en.wikipedia.org/wiki/Programmable_ROM) on a per-class basis.
-In fact if you notice, every derived class can override the constant only once.
+There is no doubt that constants should not be allowed to change, it is a safety issue, as we said above.
+Perhaps, you could see this PHP feature as a curious implementation of [OTP (one-time programmability)](https://en.wikipedia.org/wiki/Programmable_ROM) on a per-class basis.
+In fact, if you notice, each derived class can overwrite the constant only once.

 # Constants access

-But, let's step back, how does class constants access work?
+But let's take a step back: how does the access to class constants work?
-You can't use the object operator `->` neither the pseudo-variable `$this`.
-PHP has another token, the scope resolution operator `::`, that from within an object context, needs to be combined with the keywords `self`, `parent` or `static`.
-Let's just focus on `self` for now, we'll come back later to this topic.
+You cannot use the object operator `->` neither the pseudo-variable `$this`.
+However, PHP has another token: the scope resolution operator `::`.
+This token, from within an object context, needs to be combined with the keywords `self`, `parent` or `static`.
+Let's just focus on `self` for now, we will come back to this topic later.

 # Using final

-So, you still need your constant but, since you are not sure that it can't be changed, maybe you don't feel comfortable.
+So, you still need a constant but since you are not sure it cannot be changed, maybe you are not comfortable with it.
 Of course you could try to take advantage of `final` by creating a class that carries the constant you need and ensures that it can't be changed.
 But, since a final class can't be extended, inevitably you would need to do something awkward, like this

 ```php